moham-p/dev/docs/java/Concurrency - Part 4.md

 ## Project Reactor: A Reactive Concurrency Engine

-**Project Reactor**, the foundation of **Spring WebFlux**, brings reactive streams to Java.
+**Project Reactor** brings reactive streams to Java.
 Instead of managing threads, queues, and futures, you work with two key abstractions:

 * `Mono<T>`: A publisher of **zero or one** item.
 * `Flux<T>`: A publisher of **zero to many** items (a reactive stream).